Lincoln Kirstein: Personal life

 Beginning in 1919, Kirstein kept a diary, continuing with the practice until the late 1930s.
 In writing a 2007 biography of Kirstein, The Worlds of Lincoln Kirstein, Martin Duberman drew on these diaries, as well as Kirstein's numerous letters, to gain insight into Kirstein's personal life.

-Kirstein wrote about enjoying sex with various men, including Harvard undergraduates, sailors, rentboys, and casual encounters in the showers at the 63rd Street YMCA.
+Kirstein wrote about enjoying sex with various men, including Harvard undergraduates, sailors, prostitutes, and casual encounters in the showers at the 63rd Street YMCA.
 He had longer affairs with dancer Pete Martinez and artist Dan Maloney.
 He had both platonic relationships and many that started as casual sex and developed into long-term friendships.

 He also maintained relationships with women.
 In 1941, he married Fidelma Cadmus, a painter and the sister of the artist Paul Cadmus.
 Kirstein and his wife enjoyed an amicable if sometimes stressful relationship until her death in 1991, but she withdrew from painting and then from life, suffering breakdowns that eventually were more serious than his.
 Some of his boyfriends lived with them in their East 19th Street house; "Fidelma was enormously fond of most of them."
 The New York art world considered Kirstein's bisexuality an "open secret", although he did not publicly acknowledge his sexual orientation until 1982.

 Kirstein's eclectic interests, ambition and keen interest in high culture, funded by independent means, drew a large circle of creative friends from many fields of the arts.
 These included Glenway Wescott, George Platt Lynes, Jared French, Bernard Perlin, Pavel Tchelitchev, Katherine Anne Porter, Barbara Harrison, Gertrude Stein, Donald Windham, Cecil Beaton, Jean Cocteau, W.H.
 Auden, George Tooker, Margaret French Cresson, Walker Evans, and Sergei Eisenstein, among others.

 In his later years, Kirstein struggled with bipolar disorder – mania, depression, and paranoia.
 He destroyed the studio of friend Dan Maloney.
 He sometimes had to be constrained in a straitjacket for weeks at a psychiatric hospital.
 His illness did not generally affect his professional creativity until the end of his life.
 He also suffered two heart attacks in February 1975.